tihomir-a51/Base-Project-Pyhont-React/README.md

 Regular User Panel:
 For regular users, the interface provides basic functionalities tailored to their needs.
 Regular users can access their profile, view content, and perform standard actions.

+### Customization

+The frontend is designed to be modular and easily extensible.
+You can customize the appearance and behavior by modifying React components and stylesheets.
+Additional functionalities can be added by integrating new components and updating the routing logic.

+### Backend Integration

+All backend functionalities, including user management, authentication, and pagination, are seamlessly integrated into the frontend.
+Ensure that the backend server is running and accessible to enable full functionality of the frontend.

 ## Usage Examples